madelyne/madelyne.github.io/about.md

 ---
-layout: default
+layout: page
 title: About
+permalink: /about/
 ---

-# About page

-Madelyne Xiao is a recent graduate of Stanford University with degrees in mathematics and comparative literature.
+Introduce yourself here... so people will know who you are and what you do.. blah..blah..blah..